Using the DMF Recorder Node

 Using the CLI to Deduplicate Packets

 In the DANZ Monitoring Fabric (DMF) Controller CLI, packet deduplication is available for the packet data, packet object, size, and replay query types.
-Deduplication is turned off by default for these queries.
-To enable deduplication, “dedup” must be added to the end of the query command after all optional values have been selected (if any).
+Deduplication is off by default for these queries.
+Add the dedup option to the end of the query command after all optional values (if any) have been selected to enable deduplication.

 The following are command examples of enabling deduplication.